afps-spec

 2.3 Versioning

 The top-level version field MUST be a valid semantic version per [SemVer].
-Registry dependency values MUST be valid semantic version ranges.
+Dependency values MUST be valid semantic version ranges.

 AFPS itself does not define its own range syntax.
 It delegates version parsing and range parsing to widely used semantic-version semantics.
 In practice: